frederic-perez/AmE-dictionary/data/idioms.md

 __water under the bridge__ :dart::two::hammer: _We’ll regard it as water under the bridge, shall we?_
 __watered-down__
 __watering hole__ :two::hammer: _Revelers can move around watering holes with impunity._
-__watershed moment__ :two: A moment of critical importance that marks a dramatic change of course for a particular situation or activity. _The result of the lawsuit proved to be a watershed moment in the fight against censorship._
+__watershed moment__ :three: A moment of critical importance that marks a dramatic change of course for a particular situation or activity. _The result of the lawsuit proved to be a watershed moment in the fight against censorship._
 __wax lyrical about something__ If you _wax lyrical_ about a subject, you talk about it in an enthusiastic way. _He waxed lyrical about the skills and commitment of his employees._
 __way back when__ A relatively long time ago, especially when recalling something that is not the case now.
 Primarily heard in US. _I used to really like this band way back when, but now that I’m older, they just sound silly to me._
 __way of life__